 Whenever an interviewer asks you a hypothetical question like this, they investigate your ability to have a plan for yourself.
 When interviewers know that you have a plan for yourself, they can feel more confident that you’ve spent the time in weighing the decision to work with them.

 If you can, try to integrate the employer as part of your aspirations.
 For example, aspiring to work with a highly collaborative company is great.
 Indicate to the interviewer that’s why you are presently interviewing with them.

 Is This Question The Same As Career Goals

-There’s another interview question that’s often asked, “What are your career goals”.
+There’s another interview question that’s often asked, “What are your long-term career aspirations”.
 It’s important to recognize that this is a different interview question.

 A career goal is more so asking about the path you expect to take as part of your career trajectory.
 While aspirations might be hopes and dreams that align with a future vision.

 Another way to put this is that career goals are 5 years of an outlook.
 And then aspirations are 10 or 20 years of an outlook.

 3 Best Example Answers To "What Are Your Career Aspirations?"

 Here are some example answers to help you put together a format for how you might pick your career aspirations and put together a proper response for the interviewer: